mongodb-developer/whatscooking-multilingual/README.md

 <h2>To Run This Application....</h2>

 1. Clone the repo.
-2. Navigate inside `whatsCooking-multilingual` directory.
+2. Navigate inside `whatscooking-multilingual` directory.
 3. Run <code>npm install</code> .
 4. Change HTTPS endpoint urls at <code>src/hooks/useHomeFetch.js</code> to your own ones.
 5. Change HTTPS endpoint urls at <code>src/compenents/SearchBar.js</code> to your own one.